-Hop heads like me often come under attack for not paying enough attention to different types of beer, especially the lighter and brighter beer varieties out there.
-And after a careful review of my online beer ordering history and our blog, I did notice a lack of craft lagers.
+Hop heads often come under attack for not paying enough attention to different types of beer, especially the lighter and brighter beer varieties out there – like lager.

 1. Schlafly Summer Lager